outscale/butterfly/README.md

 $ sudo mkdir -p /mnt/huge
 $ sudo mount -t hugetlbfs nodev /mnt/huge
 ```
-- You may want to add this mount in your `/etc/fstab`:
+- (optional) Add this mount in your `/etc/fstab`:
 ```
 hugetlbfs       /mnt/huge  hugetlbfs       rw,mode=0777        0 0
 ```

 ## Prepare DPDK Compatible NIC

-Before being able to bind your port, you will need to enable Intel VT-d in your BIOS and have IOMMU explicitly enabled in your kernel parameters.
+Before being able to bind your port, you need to enable Intel VT-d in your BIOS and have IOMMU explicitly enabled in your kernel parameters.
 Check [DPDK compatible NICs](http://dpdk.org/doc/nics) and how to [bind NIC drivers](http://people.redhat.com/~pmatilai/dpdk-guide/setup/binding.html).
 Packetgraph also has an [example](https://github.com/outscale/packetgraph/tree/master/examples/firewall#configure-your-nics) on how to bind DPDK NICs.